joriswvanrijn/pixel-paradise-0.1/readme.md

 git clone https://github.com/joriswvanrijn/pixel-paradise-0.1
 cd server
-cp .env.example .env # and set CF API KEY (use $$ in key instead of $ to correctly escape key) docker compose up # that's it! wait a bit for the first time
+cp .env.example .env # and set CF API KEY (use $$ in key instead of $ to correctly escape key) docker compose up -d # that's it! wait a bit for the first time docker logs pixelparadise -f # view the logs
 ```

 ## Install Client